 Peter Tahourdin emigrated in 1964 and became one of Australia’s most important contemporary composers, a pioneer of electronic music, and an inspiring teacher.
 He created works for orchestra, opera, ballet, chamber ensemble and voice.
 The Library holds his published music and personal archive—more than 18 metres of shelving.

-If you look beyond Open Book, you will find an incredibly diverse and valuable collection: the largest collection of music research resources in Australia; more than 300,000 musical scores from the early 1800s to today; archives and personal papers from Australian composers, performers and music organisations; sound recordings; access to music notation software and a keyboard; as well as overseas material.
+If you look beyond Open Book, you will find an incredibly diverse and valuable collection: the largest collection of music research resources in Australia; more than 300,000 musical scores from the early 1800s to today; archives and personal papers from Australian composers, performers and music organisations; sound recordings; access to a keyboard; as well as overseas material.

 Where to start in delving into this vast collection?